ethanpeacockaol/The-Random-Scope/README.md

 # The-Random-Scope
-A tool to visualize the distributional space between randomly generated numbers dependent upon time
+A tool to visualize the distributional space between randomly generated numbers dependent upon time (and random generation)